Martchus/cpp-utilities/README.md

 [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it).

 ##### Remarks about building for Android
+Note that this might not be necassary; one can usually develop and test most parts of the mobile UI of e.g.
+Syncthing Tray natively on the development host thanks to the cross-platform nature of Qt.

-I recommended doing this under Arch Linux (or an Arch Linux container) using `android-*` packages found on the AUR.
+I recommended building for Android under Arch Linux (or an Arch Linux container, see last paragraphs of this section) using `android-*` packages found on the AUR and my [binary repository](https://martchus.dyn.f3l.de/repo/arch/ownstuff).
 The commands in this section assume this kind of build environment.

+---

 First, create a key for signing the APK (always required; otherwise the APK file won't install):
 ```
-# set variables for creating keystore and androiddeployqt to find it
+# set variables for creating a keystore and allowing androiddeployqt to find it
-export QT_ANDROID_KEYSTORE_PATH=/path/to/keystore-dir QT_ANDROID_KEYSTORE_ALIAS=$USER-devel QT_ANDROID_KEYSTORE_STORE_PASS=$USER-devel QT_ANDROID_KEYSTORE_KEY_PASS=$USER-devel
+export QT_ANDROID_KEYSTORE_PATH=/path/to/keystore-dir/$USER-devel QT_ANDROID_KEYSTORE_ALIAS=$USER-devel QT_ANDROID_KEYSTORE_STORE_PASS=$USER-devel QT_ANDROID_KEYSTORE_KEY_PASS=$USER-devel

-# create keystore (do only once)
+# create keystore (do this only once)
 mkdir -p "${QT_ANDROID_KEYSTORE_PATH%/*}"
 pushd "${QT_ANDROID_KEYSTORE_PATH%/*}"
 keytool -genkey -v -keystore "$QT_ANDROID_KEYSTORE_ALIAS" -alias "$QT_ANDROID_KEYSTORE_ALIAS" -keyalg RSA -keysize 2048 -validity 10000
 popd
 ```

+Note that `QT_ANDROID_KEYSTORE_PATH` needs to point to a particular keystore *file* (and *not* the containing directory).

+---

-Example for building c++utilities, passwordfile, qtutilities and passwordmanager in one step to create an Android APK for aarch64:
+Example for building `c++utilities`, `passwordfile`, `qtutilities` and `passwordmanager` in one step to create an Android APK for aarch64 assuming required `android-*` packages are already installed:

 ```
-# use Java 17 (the latest Java doesn't work at this point, see QTBUG-119223) and avoid unwanted Java options
-export PATH=/usr/lib/jvm/java-17-openjdk/bin:$PATH
+# unset any potentially problematic Java options
 export _JAVA_OPTIONS=

 # configure and build using CMake presets and helpers from android-cmake package
-source /usr/bin/android-env aarch64
+source android-env aarch64
 export BUILD_DIR=…
 cd "$SOURCES/subdirs/passwordmanager"
 cmake --preset arch-android -DBUILTIN_ICON_THEMES='breeze;breeze-dark'